OscarHgg/OscarHgg/README.md

 - 👋 Hi, I’m @OscarHgg.
-I like making things out of nothing, gradually then suddenly.
+I like making things out of nothing.
+Gradually, then suddenly.

 <!---
 OscarHgg/OscarHgg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.